GitbookIO/integrations/docs/integrations/contentkit/reference.md

 }
 ```

-Action to send as a message from a webframe to indicate that the webframe is ready to receive messages and updates.

 ### `@webframe.resize`

+Action to send as a message from a webframe to resize the container.

 ```js
 {